 (Galatians 3:16, 26-29) — 16 Now to Abraham were the promises spoken, and to his seed.
 He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ……26 For ye are all sons of God, through faith, in Christ Jesus.
 27 For as many of you as were baptized into Christ did put on Christ.
 28 There can be neither Jew nor Greek, there can be neither bond nor free, there can be no male and female; for ye all are one man in Christ Jesus.
 29 And if ye are Christ’s, then are ye Abraham’s seed, heirs according to promise.
 (ASV)

-Christ, seed of Abraham: This is one of the most important passages in the NT in regarding the true nature of Israel in the New Covenant.
+Christ, seed of Abraham: Beginning with Genesis 3:15 (“her seed”), this is one of the most important passages in the NT in regarding the true nature of Israel in the New Covenant.
 Here Paul reveals that the prophecies relating to Israel are fulfilled in Christ and His Church.
 He identifies Christ as the true Israel (New Israel) of the New Covenant.
 When the covenant promises to Abraham were made, it’s clear that the nation of Israel was being referred to.
 However, through the Apostle Paul, the light of the NT reveals that it was Christ who was actually and ultimately in view.
 As true Israel, He is a nation of One.
 The physical nation of Israel is reborn in Christ as a spiritual nation, which is the Church — as Paul reveals in Galatians 3:29.
 We who are in Christ are Israel (seed) in Him.
 In other words, the Church is spiritual Israel in Christ.
 Jesus and His Church in Him, fulfill all things Israel.

 There are a large number of passages in the NT that confirm Israel’s true identity as being Christ (and the Church in Him), but for the remainder of this study we’re just going to look to the Gospels: